durantschoon/NounsVerbsandtheRest/README.md

 # ToDo

 The purspose of this personal project is to mostly stay in practice by adding a new feature regularly (daily or almost-daily).
 Of course the more features that are added, the observant programmer will notice ways they'd like to refactor.

+## Restore the noun inverters

+Now that poetry selection works, restore the noun inverters when returning.
+Also consider saving state in local storage and loading that too.

 ## Small refactor coming